 Polaris World is another big name in Murcia, with a total of six golf resorts, many of which offer homes at prices drastically reduced from their 2007 peak.
 The resorts include Mar Menor, El Valle, Hacienda Riquelme, La Torre (the largest), Contado de Alhama and Terrazas de la Torre.

-One-bed apartments at the latter are available for less than €50k, two-beds for €55k plus but you’ll pay more at the Mar Manor, the most well-established resort, with two-bed apartments typically around the €150k mark.
+One-bed apartments at the latter are available for less than €50k, two-beds for €55k plus but you’ll pay more at the Mar Manor, the most well-established resort, with two-bed apartments currently around the €130k mark.

 Hacienda Riquelme golf course is very close to the small inland village of Sucina that has become popular with the British market, partly because it also close to another golf course resort, La Peraleja.
 A small resale three-bed villa in Sucina centre can be bought for €100k, but there’s much more available to buy on the two golf resorts, with some modern luxury detached villas for sale in La Peraleja for €350,000 plus.

 Turning to other hotspots around the Mar Menor, at its apex there’s the busy town and lively tourist centre of San Pedro del Pinatar, with a long promenade, marina and extensive beaches.
 Two-bed apartments cost around €90,000.

 Prices are similar in the next stop south, the former fishing village and popular sailing resort of Santiago de la Ribera, which also hosts the San Javier International Jazz Festival.

 Then there’s Los Alcazares, another lovely seaside town and popular watersports centre with 7km of beach with spas and golf featuring strongly.
 A budget of €120k will buy you a two-bed apartment, sometimes three.